Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Discussion

-The amount of drag and lift force experienced by the RBCs together controls the formation of the CFL.
-Our key finding from using the medical images from \cite{IbaLevy2019} is that blood flow is significantly decreased when the ESL is disturbed during sepsis and that the presence of ESL contributes to a negative correlation between the CFL thickness and the vessel diameter.
-This underscores the potential important role played by the ESL in affecting the motion of RBCs and the formation of the CFL under various pathological conditions.
-We note that our whole blood simulations have revealed the non-axisymmetrical nature of the CFL in the healthy case, similar to that observed in experiments \cite{KimEtAl2007}.
-As we showed such non-axisymmetry is also preserved in the case when the ESL is disturbed.
-However, more comprehensive studies using ESLs during sepsis are required to draw an affirmative conclusion.
+The amount of drag and lift force experienced by the RBCs together affects the wall-induced migration of RBCs and the formation of the CFL.
+Our key findings from using the medical images from \cite{IbaLevy2019} are that at a fixed hematocrit the CFL thickness is positively correlated to the vessel diameter, whereas for a fixed vessel diameter, the CFL thickness is negatively correlated to the hematocrit.
+This underscores the potentially important role played by the ESL in affecting the motion of RBCs and the formation of the CFL under various pathological conditions through changing the vessel wall geometry.
+We note that the current CFL calculation could be affected by the initial positions of cells.
+Our RBC-only simulations (Fig~\ref{fig:result_7}E) predict a few RBCs that become trapped in stagnation zones and spend considerable time there.
+To more accurately calculate the CFL, further analysis using various initial positions of RBCs and longer simulation time is required.
+Moreover, our whole blood simulations reveal the non-axisymmetrical nature of the CFL in the healthy case, similar to that observed in experiments \cite{KimEtAl2007}.
+We showed that such non-axisymmetry is also preserved in the case when the ESL is disturbed.
+However, more comprehensive studies using ESLs during sepsis are required before reaching general conclusions.

-\textbf{2D versus 3D model.} While 3D simulations have become a standard approach in many context, performing long-time simulations in 3D at realistic hematocrit remains computationally challenging.
-On the other hand, 2D simulations are computationally feasible for long-time simulations, and allow us to gain insights that may be used as a foundation for performing 3D simulations more effectively in future work.

-Another limitation of the 2D model is that it neglects the shear viscosity in the cell membrane, which is believed to impact dynamic deformations of the RBC \cite{Matteolietal2021,PMMetal2007,HochmuthWaugh1987,Hochmuthetal1979}.
-Here we follow the approach used in previous studies \cite{ShiEtAl2012,Wangetal2009} in which the shear viscosity is neglected in modeling the membrane.
+Note that in this work we used 2D models to make long-time simulations more computationally feasible.
+Obtaining the steady-state distributions of RBCs and leukocytes through capillaries requires sufficient statistics and relatively long simulation times, and given the significant computational challenges of simulating fluid-structure interaction in 3D, performing the analogous simulations in 3D requires faster methods and further computational resources.
+The present study provides good evidence that the qualitative behavior found is robust and likely to persist in 3D.
+Future studies in 3D are needed to conclusively demonstrate these trends.